apache/spark/docs/sql-ref-syntax-dml-insert-into.md

 {% endhighlight %}

 #### Insert Using a FROM Statement
-Assuming the `applicants` table has already been created and populated.

 {% highlight sql %}
+ -- Assuming the applicants table has already been created and populated.
  SELECT * FROM applicants;

      + -------------- + ------------------------------ + -------------- + -------------- +